-This tree is known to the Native American Iroquois as the Tree of Peace.
-It is known as Weymouth Pine after George Weymouth brought it in 1620 to England.
-During the age of sailing ships, they were reserved for the British Royal Navy.
+This tree is known to certain Indigenous Peoples as the Tree of Peace.
+It is also known as Weymouth Pine after George Weymouth brought it back to England in 1620.
+During the age of sailing ships, they were reserved for the Royal British Navy.
 Only one percent of the old-growth forests remain after the extensive logging operations that existed from the 18th to the 20th century.